ariellesusanto-cherry/ariellesusanto-cherry/README.md

 MPH candidate at UC Berkeley.
 I build software for the operational side of healthcare — the part where the data already exists and nobody has turned it into somebody's accountable task.

-Spent 3 months embedded in a health system at Contra Costa Health, working on vaccine and medication inventory.
+Spent 3 months embedded in a health system at Contra Costa Health, working on customer/product discovery and validating problem statement on healthcare supply-chain management.

 ### Selected work